Runaway (U & I): Remixes and samples

 "Runaway (U & I)" has been remixed by several high-profile producers.
 Dillon Francis, DJ Mustard, Ansolo, KSHMR, Kaskade, Gioni, RIOT, Subtronics and Quintino are among the artists who have remixed the track.
 Dillon Francis' version in particular has grabbed the highest praise with a trap version of the song.
 An additional remix by electronic artists Svidden and Jarly was featured in the film Paper Towns.

 The song was sampled in the Shades remixed version of Canon's "Grow Up" featuring Tragic Hero.

+In 2025, American DJ Ian Asher made a remix edit of the song.

+Reception and legacy

+In 2015, Spin named it the 88th greatest electronic dance music (EDM) anthem of the first half of the 2010s.

 Uses in pop culture

 In July 2015, it was used in season 1, episode 3 entitled “Move the Chains”, of the HBO series Ballers, during the party scene.

 The song was used in a 2016 commercial for Absolut Vodka's #absolutnights ad campaign, in the theatrical trailer and TV spots for the animated film Ratchet & Clank and in the racing video game Forza Horizon 3.
 The song is also featured in the dance rhythm game, Just Dance 2021.

 The song also appeared in the 2023 rhythm game, Samba de Amigo: Party Central.

 During the 2020 NFL season, CBS Sports used the song as transition music when cutting to commercial breaks.

+The remix by Ian Asher was used in a trailer for Chapter 7: Season 4 of the video game, Fortnite Battle Royale.